infspiredBAT/ARResT.Interrogate/README.md

 # ARResT.Interrogate
-manuscript in press - back soon with latest updates
+manuscript in press - back soon with latest updates<br>
+in the meantime, feel free to contact us at bat@infspire.org